chrisnielsen/chrisnielsen.github.io/_paper_reviews/math-test2.md

 #### Interpretation of min/max operations
 ---

+The repo containing the code for this post is located [here]( https://github.com/chrisnielsen/chrisnielsen.github.io)

 A question I have struggled with that is how to interpret the expression:

 $$\mathop {\max }\limits_x \mathop {\min }\limits_y f\left( {x,y} \right)$$